PjHurtig/adventure-lab/README.md

 - "As a user, i want to be able to understand the business and its brand at first look"

-#### The hero image and text looks good in any responsive size and both shows through the image and tells through text to the user who we are,and what we do.
+#### The hero image and text looks good in any responsive size and both shows through the image and tells through text to the user who we are,and what we do

 - "As a user, i want to be able to know *why* i should want to join"